rohith-ravii/phd/README.md

 # PhD
-All the code that have wrote during PhD thesis
+All the code that I have wrote during PhD thesis